 The shoulder belt anchor height should be adjusted to the position best suited for you.

-To adjust the anchor height, push the release button and slide the anchor up or down.
+To lower the anchor height, push the release button and slide the anchor down.
+To raise the anchor height, slide the anchor up.
 Pull down on the anchor to make sure that it is locked in place.